Naksh249/VBA-Portfolio/README.md

 ## What You'll Find Here

-- **Automated Reports:** Examples of macros that generate and format reports automatically.
+ **Email and Attachment Automation:** Macros that streamline email workflows, such as saving attachments from multiple Outlook emails in one click.
-- **Data Cleaning Tools:** Scripts that clean, transform, and validate large datasets.
+- **Data Import & Reconciliation:** VBA scripts that import, consolidate, and reconcile data from multiple Excel files, including seamless integration with existing Power Query solutions.
-- **Custom User Forms:** Interactive forms developed using VBA for improved user experience.
+- **Data Cleaning Tools:** Utilities to clear, filter, and transform raw datasets for analysis or reporting.
-- **Productivity Utilities:** Macros that speed up repetitive office tasks.
+- **Productivity Enhancements:** Macros designed to automate repetitive tasks and improve efficiency in Excel and Outlook.

-Each project includes a folder with sample code, documentation, and (where possible) example files.
-Feel free to browse the code, try out the macros, or use them as inspiration for your own projects!
+Each project is organized in its own folder with sample code, clear documentation, and (where applicable) example files.
+Feel free to explore the code, try out the macros, or adapt them for your own workflow!

 ## About Me